Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE_SUMMARY.md

 ---

-#### Ã¢Å¡Â Ã¯Â¸Â BRIDGE FRAME: CRITICAL COMPONENT Ã¢â‚¬â€ DO NOT BYPASS Ã¢Å¡Â Ã¯Â¸Â
+#### ÃƒÂ¢Ã…Â¡Ã‚Â ÃƒÂ¯Ã‚Â¸Ã‚Â BRIDGE FRAME: CRITICAL COMPONENT ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â DO NOT BYPASS ÃƒÂ¢Ã…Â¡Ã‚Â ÃƒÂ¯Ã‚Â¸Ã‚Â

 The Bridge Engine is the **CORE VALUE PROPOSITION** of Continuum.
 It separates us from "random clip generators."
 Without it, we have no product.